magmide/magmide/notes.md

-I like the idea of having a `by` operator that can be used to justify passing a variable as some type with the accompanying proof script. so for example you could say `return x by crush`, or more complicated things such as `return x by (something; something)`. whatever level of automatic crushing should the system do by default? should there be a cheap crusher that's always used even without a `by`, and `by _` means "use a more expensive crusher"? or does no `by` mean to defer to a proof block? it makes sense to me for no `by` to imply simply deferring (trying to pass something as a type we can quickly verify it can't possibly be is just a type error), whereas `by _` means "use the crusher configured at this scope", and something like file/module/section/function/block level crushers can be configured a small and easy to use operator for embedding the proof language into the computational language would probably go a long way to making Rok popular and easy to understand.
+I like the idea of having a `by` operator that can be used to justify passing a variable as some type with the accompanying proof script. so for example you could say `return x by crush`, or more complicated things such as `return x by (something; something)`. whatever level of automatic crushing should the system do by default? should there be a cheap crusher that's always used even without a `by`, and `by _` means "use a more expensive crusher"? or does no `by` mean to defer to a proof block? it makes sense to me for no `by` to imply simply deferring (trying to pass something as a type we can quickly verify it can't possibly be is just a type error), whereas `by _` means "use the crusher configured at this scope", and something like file/module/section/function/block level crushers can be configured a small and easy to use operator for embedding the proof language into the computational language would probably go a long way to making Magma popular and easy to understand.

 it would probably be nice to have some shorthand for "extending" the proof value of functions and type aliases. something like `fn_name ;theorem` or something that implies adding the assumptions of the thing and the thing itself into the context of the proof, and adds the new proof for further use.

 look at koka lang
-what rok can add is *unannotated* effects. polymorphic effects in a language like koka seem (at first glance) to require annotation, whereas in rok they are simply implied by the `&` combination of assertions that is inherent to what a type is. a problem with effectual control flow is that we almost never actually *care* about control flow differences. effects in koka seem to me to be too obsessed with "purity" in the pedantic functional programming sense, rather than in the *logical correctness* sense.
-I don't terribly care if a subfunction causes yield effects or catches internal exceptions, I care about its performance and if it is correct or not. rok is concerned with *correctness* effects, as in whether a function "poisons" the program with possible divergence or crashes or other issues. if a sub function does *potentially* dangerous things but internally proves them and it doesn't impact performance in a way I need to be aware of, then I don't care. well, it looks like they *largely* understand that. what I don't love though is how obsessed they are with effect handlers, to the extent they have `fun` and `val` variants **that are equivalent to just passing down a closure or value!** I guess it allows the effect giving functions to be used in more contexts than would be possible if they just required a function or value value capabilities seem cool, but in a world where we can verify everything, a global variable is in fact totally acceptable. hmmm here's my main takeaway from koka: I actually think it's pretty cool, but I think it's important to distinguish *control flow* effects from *correctness* effects. they have completely different purposes. in fact I'm hesitant to call what koka has effects at all, they're more like "contextual handlers" or something. maybe it's better just to call what *I'm* adding something else.
+what magma can add is *unannotated* effects. polymorphic effects in a language like koka seem (at first glance) to require annotation, whereas in magma they are simply implied by the `&` combination of assertions that is inherent to what a type is. a problem with effectual control flow is that we almost never actually *care* about control flow differences. effects in koka seem to me to be too obsessed with "purity" in the pedantic functional programming sense, rather than in the *logical correctness* sense.
+I don't terribly care if a subfunction causes yield effects or catches internal exceptions, I care about its performance and if it is correct or not. magma is concerned with *correctness* effects, as in whether a function "poisons" the program with possible divergence or crashes or other issues. if a sub function does *potentially* dangerous things but internally proves them and it doesn't impact performance in a way I need to be aware of, then I don't care. well, it looks like they *largely* understand that. what I don't love though is how obsessed they are with effect handlers, to the extent they have `fun` and `val` variants **that are equivalent to just passing down a closure or value!** I guess it allows the effect giving functions to be used in more contexts than would be possible if they just required a function or value value capabilities seem cool, but in a world where we can verify everything, a global variable is in fact totally acceptable. hmmm here's my main takeaway from koka: I actually think it's pretty cool, but I think it's important to distinguish *control flow* effects from *correctness* effects. they have completely different purposes. in fact I'm hesitant to call what koka has effects at all, they're more like "contextual handlers" or something. maybe it's better just to call what *I'm* adding something else.